Fettuccine alla Boscaiola (Creamy Chicken and Bacon Pasta)

 - In a large, heavy-based frying pan, heat oil, add the onion, and saute for 3 minutes on medium heat.

 - Add the bacon.
 Cook for 2-3 minutes or until fragrant.
 Add the chicken and brown gently for a couple of minutes.
 Add garlic and cook for 30 seconds.
-I like to stir quite frequently so nothing sticks too much and all the flavours combine nicely!
+I like to stir quite frequently so nothing sticks too much and all the flavors combine nicely!